-During this period when the General Assembly was urging Spain to abide by the provisions of Resolution 1514 and end its presence in southern Morocco, in no moment was the solution envisaged by the UN body to dissociate the question of the Sahara from the question of Sidi Ifni or to hold a referendum of self-determination to determine the fate of the territory.
+During this period when the General Assembly was urging Spain to abide by the provisions of Resolution 1514 and end its presence in southern Morocco, in no moment was the solution envisaged by the UN body to dissociate the question of the Western Sahara from the question of Sidi Ifni or to hold a referendum of self-determination to determine the fate of the territory.

-Accordingly, up until June 1966, all the resolutions related to the territorial dispute between Morocco and Spain included Sidi Ifni and the Sahara in the same package.
+Accordingly, up until June 1966, all the resolutions related to the territorial dispute between Morocco and Spain included Sidi Ifni and the Western Sahara in the same package.

 © Morocco World News.
 All Rights Reserved.
 This material may not be published, rewritten or redistributed without permission